codefellows/seattle-201n5/class-13-local_storage--ui_ux/README.md

 <a id="top"></a>
-# Today's Plan: Week 3, Wednesday Lecture
+# Today's Plan: Class 13 Lecture

 #### Reminder: Quiz 7 is due at 11:59pm tonight.